backupbrew/switchbrew/TSEC.md

 | 6    | Disable writes for the DMA register block   |
 | 7    | Disable writes for the TEGRA register block |

-Controls accesses to the other sub-engines and can only be cleared in Heavy Secure mode.
+Locks accesses to the other sub-engines and can only be cleared in Heavy Secure mode.

 ### TSEC\_SCP\_CTL\_PKEY